dominicbates/football-score-predictor/README.md

 ### 2. regressor.py

-Contains the `PoissonRegressor` class, which can be used, along with a config file, to train a Poisson GLM, predict mean goals, and also calculate a pdf of goals
+Contains the `PoissonRegressor` class, which can be used, along with a config file, to train a Poisson GLM, predict expected goals, and also calculate a pdf of goals

 ### To Do: